Josephvs96/BluePeak-Budget-Backend/README.md

 - /signup

-  - POST : _make sure to include the following json object in the request body:_
+  - POST : Creats a new user in the database.
+     _make sure to include the following json object in the request body:_

     ```javascript
     {